magnusfroste/timeslot/README.md

 ## Deployment

-Simply open [Lovable](https://lovable.dev/projects/1f020317-342a-47f1-a06a-00614c32e7bb) and click on Share -> Publish.

-Or deploy to your own infrastructure - the code is standard web app code that can be deployed anywhere.
+Deploy to your own infrastructure - the code is standard web app code that can be deployed anywhere.

 ## Contributing